p1ll3chan/p1ll3chan/README.md

-*"Sometimes you gotta learn everything before you can specialize... or in my case, become a legendary geek before becoming a legendary engineer!"* - Star-Lord Abhijith, probably 🚀🤓
+*"Sometimes you gotta learn everything before you can specialize... or in my case, become a legendary geek before becoming a legendary engineer!"* - P1LL3CHAN 🚀🤓